skyzh/mips-cpu/README.md

 Variable naming and wire naming are nearly identical in Haskell version and Verilog version.
-Here I compare some code snippet between Verilog and Haskell.
+Here I compare some code snippets between Verilog and Haskell.

 ## Circuit Logic in Haskell and Verilog